aaaaaron722/Email-Analyzer/README.md

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find any bugs or want to add features.

+### Limitation
+Cuz the model was trained by google, And the input data usually in English.
+So there is a problem that is this application may not read the email content in Madarian.
+Also the suggested reply still have some problem.
+I am trying to figure out.